-In practice, the UN-GGIM: Europe WGA has identified a trend and requirements for large scale data, i.e. Master level 1 data for which a methodology and some common characteristics have been recommended and a strong interest to keep the temporal series of Corine Land Cover data at regional level.
+In practice, WGA has identified a trend and requirements for large scale data, i.e. Master level 1 data for which a methodology and some common characteristics have been recommended and a strong interest to keep the temporal series of Corine Land Cover data at regional level.
 Core data recommendations and good practices are based on these two key drivers.